Graph-Based Tests for Two-Sample Comparisons of Categorical Data

 \subsection{A Numerical Study}

-In this section, the power of the four tests based on $R_\aMST$, $R_\uMST$, $R_\aMDP$ and $R_\uNNG$ are studied and compared to Pearson's Chi-square and deviance tests on simulated data sets.
-In each simulation, 30 points are randomly sampled from two different distributions -- $N(0,1)$ vs $N(1,1)$, $N(0,1)$ vs $N(0,4)$, $N(0,1)$ vs $N(1,4)$, and $U(0,5)$ vs $U(1,6)$.
-The combined sample of 60 points is then discretized into 12 bins of equal width.
-The value 12 is chosen so that the average number of data points in each category is 5, mimicking the low cell count scenario.
-The bins are ranked by their start positions, and the distance between two categories is defined as the difference in their ranks.
-The $p$-values for all tests are calculated through 1,000 permutation samples for each simulation run, and the power is obtained from 1,000 simulation runs.
-In Figure \ref{fig:sim}, power is plotted versus type I error for each test and each simulation setting.
-Pearson's Chi-square and deviance tests give very similar results, so only the results for the deviance test are shown.
+The power of the tests based on $R_\aMST$, $R_\uMST$, $R_\aMDP$ and $R_\uNNG$ was studied and compared to Pearson's Chi-square and deviance tests on simulated data sets.
+In each simulation, 30 points were randomly sampled from different distributions -- $N(0,1)$ vs $N(1,1)$, $N(0,1)$ vs $N(0,4)$, $N(0,1)$ vs $N(1,4)$, and $U(0,5)$ vs $U(1,6)$.
+The combined sample of 60 points was then discretized into 12 bins of equal width.
+The value 12 was chosen so that the average number of data points per category was 5, mimicking the low cell count scenario.
+The bins were ranked by their start positions, and the distance between two categories was defined as the difference in their ranks.
+The $p$-values for all tests were calculated through 1,000 permutation samples for each simulation run, and the power was obtained from 1,000 simulation runs.
+Figure \ref{fig:sim} shows power versus type I error for each test and each simulation setting, and a table listing the power under 0.05 significance level.
+In the plots, since Pearson's Chi-square and deviance tests gave similar results, only the results for the deviance test are shown.
 The deviance test is denoted by ``LR'' since it is based on the log-likelihood ratio.
-Power for all tests at the two most commonly used significance levels -- 0.01 and 0.05 -- are listed in Table \ref{tab:sim}.